Edgenius/PlatoDocSite/content/team/_index.md

 +++
-title = "Team"
+title = "TEAM"
 description = "Create forms together.
-PlatoForms allows you to set up your team just the way you want it." weight = 5
+PlatoForms allows you to set up your team just the way you want it. " weight = 5
 +++

-# TEAM

 ![team](/images/team.PNG)